K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 -  build.gradle

-	Describe the dependencies used by the sample Api service application.
+	Describes the dependencies used by the sample Api service application.

 		Skip...